DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 ```

 This is very similar to what we had before.
 One thing to note is that I give a very small initial value ($0.0001$) to `bandit_count` to avoid the division of zero.
 Later, I reversed the value to 0 with the `if` statement.
 An alternative approach is that similar to what we did in `Epsilon Greedy`: run the first 50 iterations on all versions before implementing `UCB1` from the 51st onward.

+`UCB1` has a parameter $c$, which controls the degree of exploration.
+A greater value $c$ means a higher reward.
+The default value is set to 1.

 Executing the following will give us results and visualizations for `UCB1`: